Feed a cold, starve a fever: Science

 When a person is sick or has infection in their body, white blood cells release cytokines to fight infection.
 The cytokines affect the hypothalamus part of the brain which may arrest hunger resulting in a loss of appetite.
-In 2002, researchers in the Netherlands studied the issue by setting up small-scale tests which monitored consumption among participants.
-They discovered that consuming different food or liquid activates different immune cells.
-In the study researchers determined that certain foods might be given to sick patients in order to stimulate the correct immune system response in the patient.
+In 2002, researchers in the Netherlands published a small-scale test in which 6 male participants were monitored following food consumption.
+They observed that consuming food correlated with increased levels of gamma interferon production, a cytokine that stimulates immune cells to respond to viral infections such as the cold, whereas fasting was followed by an increase in interleukin 4, used in the response to the bacterial infections which are a common cause of fever.

 Some scientists have said the results of the Dutch study have little merit because it was small-scale, and the results have not been replicated.

 Ruslan Medzhitov, of the Yale School of Medicine, states that the lack of an appetite is a common condition during an illness.
 Medzhitov has discussed experiments on mice, where mice that were infected with Listeria bacteria died when they were made to eat.
 The animals that stopped eating naturally eventually recovered.
 Sugar (glucose) was determined to be detrimental: mice survived after being fed protein and fats but no glucose.
 Another study of mice infected with the flu virus showed that the infected mice survived when fed glucose.
 The flu-infected mice died when they were not given food.

 Bergquist suggests that liquids are more important for recovery than eating.
 She said that if a cold or fever has altered a person's appetite they should not force feed; however, a sick body needs nutrition in order to assist the immune system.